david-andreasson/novareport/README.md

 - Email and Discord delivery options
 - Modular architecture built as microservices
 - Extensible design for future integrations (Telegram, BTC, etc.)

 ---

+## 💎 Premium Access

+- Monthly or yearly plans via Stripe or Monero with instant activation once the payment clears.
+- Full access to the latest report feed plus the email/Discord digests once a subscription is active.
+- Automated payment confirmations through Stripe webhooks and the Monero payment monitor so users don’t have to wait for manual approval.
+- Access checks enforced before reports are served to ensure premium-only content stays protected.

+---